-Professor Wallman is Head of the School of Life Sciences in the Faculty of Science at the University of Technology Sydney.
-He was previously Head of the School of Biological Sciences at the University of Wollongong and lectured in the departments of Zoology and Environmental Biology at the University of Adelaide.
+Professor Wallman is Dean of Science at the University of Technology Sydney (UTS).
+He was previously Head of the School of Life Sciences at UTS, Head of the School of Biological Sciences at the University of Wollongong and lectured in the departments of Zoology and Environmental Biology at the University of Adelaide.
 He is an authority on the flies and other insects infesting dead and living humans and other animals, with a special focus on their application to forensic science, and has published extensively in journals and books on this topic.
-He has acted as a consultant in forensic entomology to police agencies in the Australian Capital Territory, New South Wales, Queensland and South Australia for more than twenty-five years, and provided expert testimony for both the Crown and defence in many committal proceedings, trials and inquests.
+He has acted as a consultant in forensic entomology to police agencies in the Australian Capital Territory, New South Wales, Queensland and South Australia for more than 25 years, and provided expert testimony for both the Crown and defence in many committal proceedings, trials and inquests.
 He is a Fellow of the Royal Entomological Society and the Faculty of Science of the Royal College of Pathologists of Australasia.
 He has been Chair of the Medical Sciences Specialist Advisory Group and Executive Secretary of the Australian and New Zealand Forensic Science Society.

 Alastair is a former director of the ANZPAA National Institute of Forensic Science (NIFS), Australia being the inaugural Director from 1992 to 2003.